-Treat all wild animals with caution.
+Treat all wild animals with caution and respect.
 Keep a clean camp so you don't attract wildlife.
 Do not approach or feed any animals.
 Moose and muskoxen may appear tame, but can be dangerous if approached too closely.
 Never get between a cow and her calves.
 If moose feel threatened they will flatten their ears, raise the hair on their neck, and may charge.
 Wolves and foxes on the North Slope may carry rabies.
 Avoid all contact between these animals and yourself and your pets.
-See page 17 for more information on where to look for wildlife.
+See pages 16-17 for more information on where to look for wildlife and page 21 for how to be safe in bear country.